It's your job to throw this year's office party.

 A killer office party is an event that lets your team relax, bond, and feel appreciated.
 In our fast-paced working world, it’s important to make the time to have these experiences.

 Throwing a killer office party is about creating moments of camaraderie your team shares and treasures all year.
 Create memories that will last and become the talk of the office (spoiler alert - a photobooth rental does all of the above!).

-So.
+So first things first.
 Where to start?

 Choose The Date and Venue Details